BNSF 9094 leads a southbound coal empty through Greenland as Pikes Peak stands watch more than 25 miles away.

-southbound BNSF coal load climbing into Greenland CO on the normal northbound only main #2
+Southbound BNSF coal load climbing into Greenland on normal northbound only main #2